cipheres/learnkt/content/posts/the-linux-command-line-2ed.md

 | n | Search next occurence of previous search |
 | h | Display help screen |
 | q | Quit less |

+17. `less` is replacement for `more`. `less` falls into the class of program called pagers, it allows easy viewing of long text file in page-by-page manner.
+Whereas `more` only allowed forward page, `less` allows forward as well as backward page.

+18. If you are using a mouse, you can double-click a filename to copy it and middle-click to paste it into commands.

+19. If we accidentally attempt to view a non-text file and it scrambles the terminal window, we can recover by entering the `reset` command.